dstackai/dstack/docs/docs/concepts/volumes.md

 directory when working with dev environments, tasks, and services.

 !!! info "Experimental"
-    Volumes are currently experimental and only work with the `aws` backend.
+    Volumes are currently experimental and only work with the `aws` and `runpod` backends.
     Support for other backends is coming soon.

 ## Configuration